 Leadership in Agriculture and Natural Resources — Enthusiasm in the making

-In this photo, Bordon was demonstrating the life cycles of important insects in Florida at a USDA-Agricultural Research Service booth which attracted the interest of a child.
-“Many of these kids receive very little opportunity in school to learn about the important life sciences that we focus on,” said Bordon.
+In this photo, Borden was demonstrating the life cycles of important insects in Florida at a USDA-Agricultural Research Service booth which attracted the interest of a child.
+“Many of these kids receive very little opportunity in school to learn about the important life sciences that we focus on,” said Borden.
 “It is really encouraging when you can pique their interest and sense their excitement to learn more.”

 “Bugs and plants are vitally important.
 It only takes a little bit of exposure to help most kids see that,” said Borden.

-Bordon connected with this photo because he still remembers when he was that age, and how an early interest in the natural world drove him to study the many areas of science that affect plant health.
-Bordon wanted to take this photo because he was “hoping to inspire others to step into leadership roles in the life sciences, volunteer their time and help make an impact with the public.”
+Borden connected with this photo because he still remembers when he was that age, and how an early interest in the natural world drove him to study the many areas of science that affect plant health.
+Borden wanted to take this photo because he was “hoping to inspire others to step into leadership roles in the life sciences, volunteer their time and help make an impact with the public.”

 Livestock — Drink up

 Ryan Beany is a third-generation cattleman.
 He raises purebred Brahman cattle to show across the state of Florida and the country.

 Beany connected to this picture because it shows a unique view of the industry that he loves and is an example of why raising livestock is his passion.
 “I wanted to take this photo to show that the cattle industry is more than beef,” said Beany.
 “It’s baby calves, life, and nature.
 It’s helping young life grow to be better.”

 People in Agriculture and Natural Resources — A cattleman’s future

 Debbie Gill took this photo on her family’s ranch in Fort Lonesome, Florida.
 The boy featured in the photo is Gill’s own grandson, Eli Gill.